taliyahwebb/curses/README.md

 We get the Web Speech API through Edge Webview2.

 Edge WebView2 only supports local voices ([due to the cost constraints](https://github.com/MicrosoftEdge/WebView2Feedback/issues/2660#issuecomment-1212616745)).
 Afaik, it only uses the Windows voice packs for now, so here's [how to add new voice packs to Windows](https://support.microsoft.com/en-us/topic/download-languages-and-voices-for-immersive-reader-read-mode-and-read-aloud-4c83a8d8-7486-42f7-8e46-2b0fdf753130) (you might need to reboot after following these instructions).

+#### Changing output device
+You can't change the output device of this service inside Curses, but you change the system-wide output device of Edge WebView2 somewhere in your Windows settings.
+The instructions differ a bit on Windows 10/11 but you should be able to find instructions online.
 </details>

 <details>